 2016 collection Saskia Diez produced by HATAMAN TOUEN 2_Photography Kenta Hasegawa

-German-based jewellery designer Saskia Diez has designed a porcelain jewellery range based on the ubiquitous Japanese design motif of scales.
+German-based jewelry designer Saskia Diez has designed a porcelain jewelry range based on the ubiquitous Japanese design motif of scales.

 Various motifs exist and are commonly evident in Japanese design including fish (notably carp), dragon and serpent scales, each imparting its own symbolic meaning, for example, dragon scales imply wisdom and virtue, whereas carp scales signify determination and bravery.

-While still employing a contemporary design in her jewellery range, she is keen that the motifs also articulate a deeper, hidden meaning.
+While still employing a contemporary design in her jewelry range, she is keen that the motifs also articulate a deeper, hidden meaning.

 After studying to be a goldsmith and then industrial design, Diez worked at various design studios before setting up her own.